-- 1. Preceptor grade 55% - 2.
-COMAT OB/GYN end of rotation exam 45% - 3.
-Completion of Patient Procedure Logs, Preceptor/Site/CourseEvaluation, OMM Modules, and EPA assessments. - The patient and procedure logs along with the preceptor/site/course evaluation, OMM Modules and EPA assessments must be turned in by the last day of the rotation.
-Failure to comply will result in a professionalism report. - Note that you will have a standard score of 82 or greater on the OB/GYN COMAT end of rotation exam to pass the Obstetrics and Gynecology rotation/course.
-Should you score less than a standard score of 82, you will have failed the examination and will be evaluated as per grading policy E-17 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 82, a 70will be recorded as the final OB/GYN rotation course grade. - If the retest COMAT score is below a standard score of at least 82, this will be recorded as an OB/GYN rotation course failure and your file will be remanded to the Student Promotions Committee for review.
-The committee will make recommendations to the Associate Dean for Predoctoral Clinical Education to repeat the course or other sanctions up to and includingdismissal.
+- 1. Preceptor grade 60% - 2.
+Women's Health/OB/GYN COMAT end of rotation examination 40% - 3.
+Completion of Patient Procedure Logs, Preceptor/Site/Course Evaluation, OMM Module and EPA assessments. - The patient procedure logs along with the preceptor/site/course evaluation, OMM module and EPA assessments must be turned in by the last day of the rotation.
+Failure to comply will result in a professionalism report. - Note that you will have a standard score of 80 or greater on the COMAT end of rotation exam to pass the Obstetrics and Gynecology/Women's Health rotation/course.
+Should you score less than a standard score of 80, you will have failed the examination and will be evaluated as per grading policy E-17 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 80, a 70 will be recorded as the final rotation course grade. - If the retest COMAT score is below standard score of 80, this will be recorded as a rotation course failure and your file will be remanded to the Student Promotions Committee for review.
+The committee will make recommendations to the Associate Dean for Predoctoral Clinical Education to repeat the course or other sanctions up to and including dismissal.
+Please see Institutional Policy: E-17.